-1.3.1 Viewpoint Identification
+1.4.1 Photomontage Viewpoint Selection

-The viewpoints or photo locations were selected following guidance contained in the DoEHLG 'Wind Energy Development Guidelines for Planning Authorities' (2006), the 'Guidelines for Landscape and Visual Impact Assessment' (2013) and in the 'Visual Representation of Wind Farms' (Scottish Natural Heritage, 2017).
+The viewpoints or photo locations were selected following guidance contained in guidance such as the WEDGs (DoEHLG, 2006), the GLVIA3 (LI & IEMA, 2013) and SNH Guidance (2017).
 The selection of photo locations is designed to give a representative range of views of the Proposed Development.

-Viewpoints, the photo locations from which the photomontages are produced, were chosen after compiling the Visual Baseline.
+Viewpoints, the photo locations from which the photomontages are produced, were chosen after compiling the Visual Baseline (section 14.5 of Chapter 14).
 The main purpose of establishing the visual baseline is to identify the key visual receptors that should be considered for viewpoint selection.
-To this end the following have been identified in order of priority:
+To this end the following were identified in the LVIA Study Area:

-- Designated Scenic Routes and Scenic Views - > Settlements
+- > Designated Scenic Routes and Scenic Views - > Settlements